 The best way to deal with this as a business owner is to start by addressing the way you think about change.
 It is easy to get caught up in the tidal wave of information that constantly bombards us, causing panic attacks as you think of all the business you are losing by not having a mobile-friendly website, or three dozen social media profiles because you want your business name to be everywhere.

 Let's put this into context, take a breath, slow your heart rate down and step outside of your business for a while.

-Technological factors are part of a wider “picture” of the environment in which a business operates, you may have heard acronyms such as PEST, STEP, STEEPLE, PESTEL, etc. well basically these are just ways of compartmentalising the wider external environment in which your business exists and they are used in business planning to scan for things that may impact your business.
+Technological factors are part of a wider "picture" of the environment in which a business operates, you may have heard acronyms such as PEST, STEP, STEEPLE, PESTEL, well basically these are just ways of compartmentalizing the wider external environment in which your business exists and they are used in business planning to scan for things that may impact your business.

-Take a moment to write down the PEST factors for your business.
+Take a moment to write the PEST factors for your business.
 How well do you understand the environment in which your business exists?

 Technological factors are therefore one of a wider set of environmental factors that impact your business.
 Let's look at the big one, the Internet.
 Tim Berners-Lee has a lot to answer for creating the pesky worldwide web in 1993 as it has been a catalyst for so many technological changes that we business owners now have to deal with.

-So there you go, all these words and we deal with it in one sentence.
+So there you go, all these words, and we deal with it in one sentence.
 Now back to the thinking, as a business owner today you should be constantly scanning the technological (and other) landscapes for opportunities and ways you can develop your business.
-Changes present an opportunity for you to improve your business, connect with new customers, get more customers, increase your sales, achieve your objectives.
+Changes present an opportunity for you to improve your business, connect with new customers, get more customers, increase your sales, and achieve your objectives.

 What to do with this new thinking?